V-Model development techniques to design | Dorleco

 8. Presumption of Clearly Stated Needs:

 Cons: The V-Model is based on the assumption that needs are precise and unchanging from the outset.
-As the project is being developed, adjustments may be necessary because needs often change.
+As the team develops the project, they may need to make adjustments because needs often change.

 V-Model development techniques to design | Dorleco | Programmable VCU